jonahmurphy/uCOS-II-Scheduler-Simulator/README.md

 - A green square indicates that an element is enabled
 - A red element indicates that an element is disabled

+- Hovering over squares in the OSRdyTbl provides tool tips with information such as the task priority and it's state i.e weather its running, stopped, enabled or disaabled.

 Dependencies
 ------------